collective/ECSpooler/README.txt

   configuration issues, we are happy provide you with our backends on request.

-  USERS
+  Users

     For job submissions and for administrative tasks authentication is required.
 ECSpooler uses a simple user/password authentication scheme.
 Note that a user normally corresponds to a Plone site, not to an individual person.